EGO4D/Ego-Exo4D-docs/docs/annotations/expert_commentary.md

 # Annotations Structure

-We transcribe each annotation and aggregate these transcriptions into a single JSON file per split.
+We transcribe each annotation and aggregate these transcriptions into a single JSON file per split (`--parts annotations`).
 The test set is redacted due to the [Proficiency benchmark task](/benchmarks/proficiency_estimation/).
 This single annotation file (per split) does not include spatial drawing data or proficiency information, but can be used to refer to the more granular annotation data as described below.

-For proficiency and spatial drawing data, you will need to refer to the `expert_commentary` folder under the `annotations` folder.
+For proficiency and spatial drawing data, you will need to refer to the `expert_commentary` folder under the `annotations` folder (you will need to download with `--parts expert_commentary`).
 To read the spatial drawing correct, please refer to the function [`get_paths_for_commentary_time` in the python module `ego4d.egoexo.expert_commentary`](https://github.com/facebookresearch/Ego4d/blob/main/ego4d/egoexo/expert_commentary.py#L4) (example usage is shown in the [tutorial notebook](https://github.com/facebookresearch/Ego4d/blob/main/notebooks/egoexo/EgoExo_Expert_Commentary_Tutorial.ipynb)).

 This folder is structured as follows: